seongwoohan/HeartModel/README.md

 # SETUP

-Run circ_asd.m, circ_vsd.m, circ_d.m to see the numerical simulation in each intervention.
+Run the below files to see the numerical simulation in each intervention.

+circ_asd.m
+circ_vsd.m
+circ_d.m